-What's better than getting a bunch of new stuff to go in your future home?
-Not much.
-But making large purchases before your loan closes can be an error.
-Until closing, there still remain some hoops to jump through.
-Here are some things to stay clear of during the home buying process to be sure the transaction goes well.
+What's better than getting a bunch of new furnishings to adorn your future home?
+Nothing.
+But making big ticket purchases before your loan closes could be trouble.
+There are still a few major hurdles to jump before the house is realy yours.
+Here are some actions to stay clear of before closing to assure your transaction goes smoothly.

 At Contemporary Mortgage Services, Inc, we answer questions about this process every day.
-Give us a call: 407-834-3377.
+Give us a call at 407-834-3377.